DylanCa/PBAW/README.md

 # PBAW - a Python Battle.net API Wrapper ( Work in Progress )

 PBAW stands for `Python Battle.net API Wrapper`, a Python module focusing on simplifying the Battle.net API access.
+Keep in mind that I am a student, so I can't say this project is flawless.
+I will do my best to always improve the code and to update it whenever the API changes.

 ## Installation